amalto/platform6-ui-components/readme/Helpers.md

 /** Make a deep copy of an objct and allow concatenation with another object. */ function deepCopy( data: any, extensions?: any ): any;

+/**
+ * Compare name with a string array and return a new name
+ * if it's a duplicate.
+ */
+function handleDuplicateNameFromArray( name: string, container: string[]): string;

+/**
+ * Return a date string from timestamp and locale.
+ */
+function dateByLocalToString( locale: string, date: number, options?: Intl.DateTimeFormatOptions ): string;
 ```